 South Africa has some incredible hiking trails.
-We’re doing our best to explore as many of them as we can.
-Our latest excursion was a section of the Fanie Botha hiking trail in the Mpumalanga province of South Africa.
+We're doing our best to explore as many of them as we can.
+Our latest excursion was a section of the Fanie Botha Trail in the Mpumalanga province of South Africa.
 Think beautiful sections of indigenous rain forest, waterfalls everywhere and grassy plains with views in all directions!
 Have a look at the video below to see what was in our pack.

 (Subscribe to our YouTube Channel for our latest travel videos!)

 Whether you are planning to tackle a multi-day hike or just an overnight trail, here are some of our tips and tricks for planning your pack.

 1. Think lightweight